TshepoShale/Intermediate-JavaScript-Notes/README.md

    - Minimize unnecessary network requests and optimize database queries.

 By paying attention to these aspects, you can create a robust and user-friendly chat component for your website using JavaScript.
 Keep in mind that ongoing maintenance, updates, and user feedback are essential for continuously improving the chat experience.

+## Day 4:
+### Displaying the Chat Message:
+* Set up your development Environment Ensure you have Node.js and npm (Node Package Manager) installed.
+* Create the HTML Structure
+* Style your App
+* Implement the chat logic in JavaScript
+* Create a Back-End server
+* Deploy your chat app

+ * Chat App Reflections:
+Building a chat app requires a focus on user experience, real-time communication.

+                                                                --- END OF WEEK 4 ---